ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## MEMORY
+- working set - amount of memory a process generally needs
+    - often means the part of virtual memory that is in physical memory (versus paged to disk)
 - MAU - minimally adressable unit
     - most platforms MAU is byte-addressing
 - addressability - what is the size of the data that a address can point to